We Specialize in Vision Shaping Lenses

 The Gentle Vision Shaping Procedure

-The first step for the Gentle Vision Shaping procedure is to determine if the patient is a good candidate for the procedure.
-This is determined by performing a thorough eye examination.
-During the examination, we will take a series of measurements of the cornea to determine its shape, thickness, and size.
+1. Determine if the patient is a good candidate for the procedure.
+This is done by performing a thorough eye examination.
+During the examination, your optometrist will take a series of measurements of the cornea to determine its shape, thickness, and size.
 We will also check thoroughly for any eye diseases or dystrophies that may disqualify the patient.
 Most of the time we do dilate the pupils to allow for a more thorough examination of the retina.
 We will also do a very thorough and precise refraction to determine the amount of prescription we need to correct.

-Once this examination is finished, and the patient has been completely informed about all the aspects of the procedure, then we will order the first set of gentle vision shaping appliances.
-These will be custom ordered for each eye for each patient.
-The gentle vision shaping appliances typically take about one week to arrive at the office.
+2. Order the first set of gentle vision shaping appliances.
+These lenses will be custom ordered for each eye for each patient.
+The gentle vision shaping appliances typically take about one week to arrive at our Myrtle Beach office.
 The patient is then scheduled for an appointment to dispense the GVSS’s (Gentle Vision Shaping System appliances).
 At this dispensing visit the patient will be instructed on how to insert and remove the GVSS’s.
 The patient will also be instructed on how to care for and handle the GVSS’s.
-The doctor will examine the fit of the GVSS’s a on the patient’s eyes at this dispensing visit.
+Our eye doctor will examine the fit of the GVSS’s a on the patient’s eyes at this dispensing visit.

 At the one-week visit, the patient has an examination to determine their refraction and eye health.
 By this time in the process, most patients are no longer wearing any correction during the daytime.
 They are just using the appliances at night to correct their vision.
 If the patient is not seeing 20/20 in the daytime, then we will re-evaluate the fit and make the proper adjustments to correct the vision.